6 ways to support employee health and wellbeing

 For example, lunch breaks may seem trivial but they’re vitally important for wellbeing.
 Despite that, the average lunch break is just 22 minutes and nearly 20% of employees believe they’ll be seen as less hardworking if they do take one.

 Remind your people of the importance of taking a break and speak to managers so they’re aware of the benefits breaks have for employees.

 Wellbeing takes time

-Effective and successful workplace wellness programs can help improve an organization’s culture and change lives.
+Effective and successful wellbeing programs can help improve an organization’s culture and change lives.
 Companies can also benefit from lower turnover rates, fewer absences, increases in productivity and higher job satisfaction.
-What’s stopping your organization from making it a priority?

 How are HR and People leaders prioritizing wellbeing?
 Download our research ‘Becoming a People Company’ to understand what’s top of mind for 500 HR leaders.